dijiang185/test/README.md

-A barotropic non-divergent vorticity model based on Fortran and MPI.
+A barotropic non-divergent vorticity model based on Fortran, MPI and netcdf-fortran.